idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Other

 [Virtaal](https://virtaal.readthedocs.io/en/latest/): Virtaal is an easy and lightweight tool that opens Gettext (.po, .mo), XLIFF, TMX and TBX files, among other formats.
-Even if its nice feature set may not fully appeal to professional translators, it represents an very good utility to use as a quick viewer for the above-mentioned bilingual file types.
+Even if its nice feature set may not fully appeal to professional translators, it represents a very good utility to use as a quick viewer for the above-mentioned bilingual file types.

-[Lokalize](https://userbase.kde.org/Lokalize): Lokalize is a computer-aided translation (CAT) tool, a full-featured GUI application for translators, written from scratch using KDE4 framework.
+[Lokalize](https://userbase.kde.org/Lokalize): Lokalize is a computer-aided translation (CAT) tool, a full-featured GUI application for translators, written from scratch using the KDE4 framework.
 Aside from basic editing of PO files with nifty auxiliary details, it integrates support for glossary, translation memory, diff-modes for QA, project managing, etc. Mostly interesting for free software localization.

 [Anaphraseus](http://sourceforge.net/projects/anaphraseus/files/) (WordFast Classic-like OpenOffice/LibreOffice extension)